MicrosoftDocs/azure-docs/articles/app-service-mobile-dotnet-backend-web-and-mobile-client.md

 	ms.date="03/05/2015"
 	ms.author="donnam"/>

-# Create a multi-channel app in Azure App Service
+# Create an app with a mobile and web client in Azure App Service

 This topic shows you how to create an app with both a mobile and web client.
 You will create a mobile app and a web app and use the same underlying database for both.

 First you will create both a new mobile app backend and a simple *To do list* app that stores app data in the new mobile app backend.
-The mobile app that you will create uses the supported .NET languages using Visual Studio for server-side business logic and to manage the mobile app backend.
+The mobile app backend uses the supported .NET languages for server-side business logic.
+The client app can use any client platform supported by Mobile Apps, including iOS, Windows, Xamarin iOS, and Xamarin Android.

 Then, you will create a web app, using the same database as your mobile app.
 At the end of the tutorial, you will have a web client and a mobile client that work with the same data.